flutter/packages/packages/google_maps_flutter/google_maps_flutter_ios/example/ios11/README.md

 ## Versions

-This example requires iOS 11, so will select a 5.x SDK version.
+This example requires iOS 11, so will select a 5.x GoogleMaps SDK version.